-Make every attempt to avoid factors or foods that have been known to trigger the migraine episodes.
+Make every attempt to avoid factors or foods that have been known to trigger any migraine episodes.

 These are more common in women, and those under the age of 40, by the way.
 Other conditions such as sickle cell disease, lupus, epilepsy, depression and hardening of the arteries, are also believed to be risk factors.

-Check your supplements too, just to be sure they don't interfere with anything you don't know about.
+Check your supplements too, just to be sure they don't interfere with any medications or something else you don't know about.

-Dr. Charles Slonim says that “the brain is our central command center for all body functions, so tumors, aneurysms, strokes and degenerative diseases can have myriad signs and symptoms.”
-It is best to seek immediate medical attention if you experience anything out of the normal, from your normal migraine attacks like:
+Dr. Charles Slonim says that "the brain is our central command center for all body functions, so tumors, aneurysms, strokes and degenerative diseases can have a myriad of signs and symptoms."

-Stress is always considered a trigger for migraines, so make all effort to stay away from stressful situations where humanly possible.
+Stress is always considered a trigger for migraines, so make an effort to stay away from stressful situations where humanly possible.

-Your lifestyle can definitely effect the occurrence of your migraines.
+Your lifestyle choices can definitely effect the occurrence of your migraine attacks.
 Exercise regularly, get plenty of rest, stay well hydrated and enjoy yourself as often as you can.

-If you have ocular migraines, like I do, and you are more at risk of having an ocular stroke, educating yourself more is a wise option.
-Ask your Doctor for more information and ask questions until you understand.
+If you have ocular migraines, like I do, and you are more at risk of having an ocular stroke, educating yourself more on your diagnosis is a wise option.
+Ask your doctor for more information and ask questions until you understand.

-Knowing what to watch for reduces my anxiety!
+Knowing what to watch for can reduce your anxiety!